castleproject/Windsor.Quartz/docs/configuration.md

 ## Configuring Quartz.NET jobs (quartz_jobs.xml)
-You can use the XMLSchedulingDataProcessorPlugin to schedule jobs with triggers.
+You can use the XMLSchedulingDataProcessorPlugin to schedule jobs with triggers without writing C# code.

 - Create an xml quartz_jobs.xml :